-Requests to inspect public records at the college should be made to the Records Access Officer, Karla Renee Williams, Esq., Executive Legal Counsel & Deputy to the President, who is located at Language Hall [LH], Room 27; 2155 University Avenue; Bronx, NY 10453; 718.289.5809.
-Please include Ms. Grisselle Nadal, M.A., Confidential Executive Assistant to Legal Counsel and Labor Designee. on the correspondence; 718.289.5487.
+Requests to inspect public records at the college should be made to the Records Access Officer, Change to: Susan G. Fiore, Esg., Interim Executive Legal Counsel, Deputy to the President, and Labor Designee, who is located at Language Hall [LH], Room 27; 2155 University Avenue; Bronx, NY 10453; 718.289.5809.
+Please include Ms. Grisselle Nadal, M.A., Confidential Executive Assistant to Legal Counsel and Labor Designee, on the correspondence; 718.289.5487.
 Public records are available for inspection and copying by appointment only at a location to be designated.
 You have a right to appeal a denial of a request for access to records to the CUNY General Counsel and Vice Chancellor for Legal Affairs.
 Copies of the CUNY Procedures for Public Access to Public Records pursuant to Article 6 of the Public Officers Law and the appeal form are available at the reference desk of the library and the college website.